Household accounts - C# Programming Exercise

 // Show current values for modification

-AccountEntry entry = accountEntries[recordNumber];
+AccountEntry modifyEntry = accountEntries[recordNumber];

-Console.WriteLine($"Current values: Date: {entry.Date}, Description: {entry.Description}, Category: {entry.Category}, Amount: {entry.Amount}");
+Console.WriteLine($"Current values: Date: {modifyEntry.Date}, Description: {modifyEntry.Description}, Category: {modifyEntry.Category}, Amount: {modifyEntry.Amount}");

 // Modify each field